Hiram Alexis Burgos

 Hiram began 2013 with an 0-1, 2.70 record for Nashville.
 He was called up to replace Mike Fiers and made his big league debut with a start against the Chicago Cubs on April 20, 2013.
 He pitched 5 innings, giving up a run on five hits while walking none and striking out one to pick up his first win, 5-1, over Edwin Jackson.
 He was yanked for pinch-hitter Blake Lalli.
 Hiram made four more solid starts with one rough one, allowing 10 earned runs in 3 innings against the Cincinnati Reds on May 11.
 Ten days later, he made his final appearance, finishing his big league tenure with a 1-2, 6.44 record.
 He hung around in the Brewers minor league system for the next five years.

 During Burgos' final season (2018), he also served as a pitching coach for the AZL Brewers.
 In 2019 he moved into a full-time coaching role as the AZL Brewers Gold pitching coach.
 He was scheduled for a similar position in 2020 when the minor league season was cancelled due to COVID-19.
-Burgos was pitching coach for the Wisconsin Timber Rattlers in 2021.
+Burgos was pitching coach for the Wisconsin Timber Rattlers in 2021 and ACL Brewers Blue in 2022.

 - 2010 and 2013 Brewers Media Guides